• Skip to primary navigation

 • Strain it and discard the the hibiscus.
 Allow it to cool slightly before using or cover and store the hibiscus simple syrup in the fridge for up to 4 days, until you’re ready to serve.

-Single Hibiscus Margarita
+Hibiscus Margarita (1 Serving)

 • Run a wedge of lime around the outside of the glass and dip the rim into margarita salt or sea salt.
 We used pink himalayan salt to add to the pink cocktail.
 Set the glass aside.